PDAL/PDAL/doc/stages/filters.knn.rst

 Options
 -------

+candidate
+  A filename which points to the point cloud containing the points which will do the voting.
+If not specified, defaults to the input of the filter.

 domain
   A :ref:`range <ranges>` which selects points to be processed by the filter.
   Can be specified multiple times.
 Points satisfying any range will be